riven314/alexlauwh314/_posts/2022-06-12-WhenInheritance.md

 ### **✨ Example: `BaseHTTPRequestHandler` and `SimpleHTTPRequestHandler`**

 First example is extracted from the built-in [http] library.
-There is a [module](https://github.com/python/cpython/tree/3.10/Lib/http) that contains helper functions for server handling.
+There is a [module](https://github.com/python/cpython/tree/3.10/Lib/http) with helper functions for server handling.

 In the module, `BaseHTTPRequestHandler` is a class for handling HTTP requests in a server.
 This class implements a number of methods that can run independently.
 For example: